 Individual Impact Investors

-Portion of recording fee for farmland preservation

 B. County Parks, Trails and Open Spaces

-The Growth Management Act requires that the County include a parks and recreation element in its Comprehensive Plan.
-An inventory with existing park acreages and the means for financing improvements and acquisitions is shown in the County’s Capital Improvement Program (Appendix G).
-The Capital Improvement Program is updated on an annual basis with the County’s budget.
+The Growth Management Act requires that the county include a parks and recreation element in its Comprehensive Plan.
+An inventory with existing park acreages and the means for financing improvements and acquisitions is shown in the county’s Capital Improvement Program (Appendix G).
+The Capital Improvement Program is updated on an annual basis with the county’s budget.

-The Parks, Open Space, and Trails Plan (POST) (2020), adopted separately from the Comprehensive Plan, provides a coordinated approach for the County’s park and trail development, natural resource preservation, and provision of recreation services.
-The Parks, Open Space, and Trails Plan identifies need and priorities of county residents’ for additional parks, recreation facilities, trails, greenways, and natural resource preservation.
-Some of the critical issues projected over the next 20 years for parks, trails, recreation and open space include:
+The Parks, Open Space, and Trails Plan (POST) (2020), adopted separately from the Comprehensive Plan, provides a coordinated approach for the county’s park and trail development, natural resource preservation, and provision of recreation services.
+The POST Plan identifies needs and priorities of county residents for additional parks, recreation facilities, trails, greenways, and natural resource preservation.
+Some of the critical issues and objectives projected over the next 20 years for parks, trails, recreation and open space include:

 Acquire, develop and maintain parkland to account and accommodate for projected growth of the county;